Location: Charles H. Clapp Building, Room 216

 We are examining the biological significance of intercellular transfer of molecules from APC to T cells (termed trogocytosis).
 We have previously shown that upon dissociation from APC, T cells capture MHC:peptide molecules from the immunological synapse and imaging data suggests that these molecules continue to signal to the T cell.
-Our 2012 paper suggests that these trogocytosed molecules sustain intracellular signaling, which leads to selective survival of the trogocytosis positive cells, in vitro.
+Our work suggests that these trogocytosed molecules sustain intracellular signaling leading to selective survival of the trogocytosis positive cells, in vitro.
 We are currently investigating whether this signaling influences effector subset differentiation and effector cytokine production.
-Our working hypothesis is that this controls an ongoing immune response by continuous cell autonomous signaling and by intercellular interactions in T cell – T cell antigen presentation.
-This T-T presentation may potentiate an immune response and/or may play an important role in peripheral tolerance, as antigen presentation by T cells results in anergy induction in vivo in some experimental systems.
+Our working hypothesis is that trogocytosis contributes to control of the immune response by sustaining cell-autonomous signaling resulting in sustained effector cytokine production and skewing of CD4+ T cells to a TH2-like phenotype.

 Immunotoxicology of Atrazine

 We are examining the impact on Atrazine on thethe activation and differentiation of CD4+ T cells.
 Atrazine is a very widely applied herbicide that the USGS estimates contaminates 70% of the ground water in the US.
 It has been linked to birth defects, cancer, immune developmental defects and modulation of immune cell effector functions.
 We have shown that Atrazine inhibits lymphocyte proliferation and lymphocyte effector function.
 In addition, we have shown that the frequency of Foxp3 positive regulatory T cells doubles in atrazine-treated cultures.
 We have recently found that male and female T cells repsonde differently to atrazine exposure.
 We are now examining the impact of Atrazine-induced elevated estrogen on the induction of Tregs and Atrazine-associated inhibion of T cell activation.

 Field of Study